CU Succeed Youth Bursary

 2021

-In 2021, $75,000 was awarded to 69 youth from 28 Ontario credit unions including Katherine and Reuben from Kingston Community Credit Union!
+In 2021, $75,000 was awarded to 69 youth from 28 Ontario credit unions, including two recipients from Kingston Community Credit Union!

 2020

-n 2020, $75,000 was awarded to 67 youth from 20 Ontario credit unions including Dominic from Kingston Community Credit Union.
+In 2020, $75,000 was awarded to 67 youth from 20 Ontario credit unions including one from Kingston Community Credit Union!

 A third party is an individual or entity, other than the account holder or those authorized to give instructions about the account, who directs what happens with the account.
 For example, if an account were opened in one individual’s name for deposits that are directed by someone else, the other person or entity would be a third party.